redislabs-training/ru203/README.md

 ### Numbers and numeric ranges

-NUMERIC values are only really useful if you plan on doing number range queries.
-If you don't, index the value as TEXT NOSTEM, and you'll be able to do exact-phrase queries to find specific values.
+`NUMERIC` values are only really useful if you plan on doing number range queries.
+If you don't, index the value as `TEXT NOSTEM`, and you'll be able to do exact-phrase queries to find specific values.

-If you index as NUMERIC and want to find a specific value, you need to use the range syntax, specifying that value as the lower and upper range.
+If you index as `NUMERIC` and want to find a specific value, you need to use the range syntax, specifying that value as the lower and upper range.
 For example, all books published in 1955:

     FT.SEARCH books-idx "@published_year:[1955 1955]"